syliesox/retirement-calculator/README.md

 GoogleMaps API is used as the background, with pins dropped on each of 10 possible retirement locations through an array and loop.

-A header was included that links the a government site with comprehensive advice and resources for US Citizens planning to retire abroad.
+A header was included that links a government site with comprehensive advice and resources for US Citizens planning to retire abroad.

 ## Technologies Used